Rablidad/llvm-build-script/README.md

   * Cmake, you can get the latest release from the official page here: https://cmake.org/download/
   * 7z for windows, you can get the latest release from the official page here: https://www.7-zip.org/download.html
   * Perl for windows, you can get the latest release from the official page here: https://www.perl.org/get.html
+  * Visual studio, you can get the latest release from the official page here: https://visualstudio.microsoft.com/downloads/

+## Building:
+.\build-llvm.bat